 It is expected that the Power BI Desktop dashboard will be run on a client PC.
 There are no specific requirements for SQLWATCH apart from Power BI Desktop requirements which can be found on the Power BI website.

+In version 2.0 schema has been redesigned and storage utilisation reduced by approx 60-80%.
+In addition, it is also possible and advisable to enable page compression on SQLWATCH reducing utilisation by further 25%.
 The amount of space used by SQLWATCH depends on the retention period and the number of databases on a server.
-On a server with 10 databases and 7 days retention, the size is around 1.8 GB with majority occupied by
+On a server with 10 databases the growth is approx 100 MB per day

 In order to install SQLWATCH the following minimum permissions are required: